 - The installing or removing of DIMMs changes the configuration information in the server.
 Therefore, you must change and save the new configuration information by using the Configuration/Setup Utility program.
 When you restart the server, the system displays a message indicating that the memory configuration has changed.
 Start the Configuration/Setup Utility program and select Save Settings.
-Refer to the User's Guide on the IBM xSeries Documentation CD for additional information. - You can configure your server to use Memory Mirroring and Memory Scrubbing.
-For detailed information on configuring your server and using these features, refer to the User's Guide on the IBM xSeries Documentation CD.
+See the User's Guide on the IBM xSeries Documentation CD for additional information. - You can configure your server to use memory mirroring and memory scrubbing.
+For detailed information on configuring your server and using these features, see the User's Guide on the IBM xSeries Documentation CD.